2026-01-23

 • 5-minute buffers between back-to-back meetings

-• 30-minute meetings as 25-minute blocks
+• 30-minute meetings booked as 25

-• 60-minute meetings as 50-minute blocks
+• 60-minute meetings booked as 50

 The Right Tools Amplify Good Practices